VIP Brother season 7: Kichka

 Kichka Bodurova is a famous singer.
 She entered the house on Day 1 and finished third in the finale on Day 62.

 Kristina

 Kristina Dimitrova is a famous singer.
 She entered the house on Day 2 on the village (Old House), where the finalists of the previous Big Brother 5 season stayed.
 She eventually was allowed to enter the main house (New House), to join the main group of housemates and she was the ninth evicted on Day 60.

 Luna

-Luna Yordanova is a pop-folk singer.
+Luna Yordanova (or simply Luna) is a pop-folk singer.
 She entered the house on Day 1 and was the fifth evicted on Day 37.

 Lyudmil

 Lyudmil "Lyusi" Ilarionov is a director and pop and pop-folk singer.
 He entered the house on Day 1 and was the tenth evicted on Day 60.